SAP and the Cloud

 SAP S/4HANA Cloud

 SAP S/4HANA’s introduction in 2015 was a key point in SAP’s pivot to a cloud-first strategy.
 As time passed, SAP regularly added functionality to the cloud platform with quarterly updates and detailed SAP Community documentation on new features.
-Customers of SAP S/4HANA Cloud can currently take advantage of the finance, supply chain and supplier relationship management, sales, and R&D lines of business, with additional functionality such as an HR line of business being planned for delivery in 2022.
+Customers of SAP S/4HANA Cloud can currently take advantage of the finance, supply chain and supplier relationship management, sales, and R&D lines of business.
+An add-on called SAP Human Capital Management for SAP S/4HANA can be utilized for HR processes.

 SAP S/4HANA Cloud customers get all the benefits of the cloud solutions, as well as the business advantages of SAP HANA’s in-memory computing architecture.
 This gives them the ability to gain real-time business statistics and analytics.

-SAP S/4HANA Cloud also includes embedded versions of other SAP solutions, such as SAP Enable Now, SAP CoPilot, SAP Analytics Cloud, and a test automation tool.
+SAP S/4HANA Cloud also includes embedded versions of other SAP solutions, such as SAP Enable Now, Joule, SAP Analytics Cloud, and a test automation tool.

 (Back to ToC.)